flaviojala/Sr.-Lead-Project/map-technology.md

 | Direction/Routes | :white_check_mark: | :white_check_mark: | :white_check_mark:* | :white_check_mark:* | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |
 | Distance Matrix | :white_check_mark: | :white_check_mark: | :white_check_mark:* | :white_check_mark:* | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |
 | Geocoding | :white_check_mark: | :white_check_mark: | :white_check_mark:* | :white_check_mark:* | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |

 OSM - OpenStreetMaps.
 *with plugins.

 for our project, we wanted a technology that was open source, compatible and easy to implement with React (the library chosen for the front-end), among the various services surveyed, according to the table above, the only ones eligible for the project would be OpenLayers and Leaflet both using geographic data provided by OpenStreetMaps.

+### About OpenLayers

+OpenLayers was developed by MetaCarta as an open source equivalent to Google Maps, and the first version was published in June 2006.
+OpenLayers is an onling mapping tool that implements a JavaScript API for building rich web-based geographic applications, with an API similar to the Google Maps API.
+OpenLayers gained a lot of traction very fast, and development in the beginning was rapid.
+OpenLayers 2 was released only two months after version 1, in August 2006.
+The library was constantly under development, and new versions with new features were constantly being added.
+The downside of this rapid progress was that the version 2 library became very big and clunky, eventually reaching 1MB in size and containing over 100,000 lines of code!
+While it came with a lot of features, not all were needed by regular users.

+This was the major reason for a comprehensive rewrite of its library.
+The goal was to target the latest HTML5 and CSS3 features, with the same functionality from OpenLayers 2, such as support for projections, standard protocols, and editing functionality.
+The main focus was on performance improvements, lighter builds, prettier visual components, and a better API.
+This much-improved OpenLayers 3 was published in August 2014.

+#### Pros

+- Free and open source.
+- Feature-packed library for your mapping needs.
+- Plenty of examples.
+- Support for a range of data types and GIS standards.
+- Built-in support for map projections and editing features.

+#### Cons

+- Version 3 is still in heavy development, and the API is still changing with every point release.
+- Complicated API syntax.
+- Version 3 documentation is currently not as thorough as it could be.

+### About Leaflet

+It is safe to say that Leaflet was born as a reaction to OpenLayers’ bloat, clutter and complexity.
+Vladimir Agafonkin was asked to build a wrapper around OpenLayers, but he instead created a simple and lightweight OpenLayers alternative, and in May 2011 Leaflet was born.
+Vladimir focused on simplicity, performance and usability for this online map tool.
+The core library has only basic functionality, which is enough for most real-life use cases.
+Still, Leaflet can be extended with a huge amount of plugins that are easy to develop and add on top of the core library.
+Additionally, Leaflet was developed from scratch with mobile support in mind.

+Leaflet is easy to use and has a well-documented API, along with simple source code that is available on GitHub.
+As a result of its focus on performance, usability, simplicity, small size, and mobile support, it is significantly less complicated than OpenLayers.

+Leaflet’s future is looking interesting, too.
+According to Vladimir, he plans for the next major release to be even simpler, improving performances further, and upgrading the plugin infrastructure.

+#### Pros

+- Free and open source.
+- Small and fast.
+- Simple and easy API syntax.
+- Mobile friendly.
+- Good for getting an online map up quickly and easily.
+- Plenty of examples with very good documentation.

+#### Cons

+- Lack of advanced functionality

+## Conclusion

+The disadvantage presented for the leaflet is easily circumvented by adding a plugin to the application.
+In addition, there is an official library for using a leaflet with react, which facilitates its integration with the project.

+For all the arguments presented, the Leaflet framework was the chosen map technology to compose the project.